ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This requirement ensures that only a BPI operator can create a BPI User Account to avoid account creation spamming and implementation of KYC processes required in certain jurisdictions.

 **[R85]** A BPI User Account MUST have at least the following data properties:
-1. A unique, resolvable and cryptographically verifiable identifier
+1. A unique, resolvable, and cryptographically verifiable identifier
 2. One or more security policies including authentication and authorization policies
-3. A cryptographically verifiable credential establishing the (legal) identity of a BPI User, and utilized by a BPI in the creation of the BPI Usr Account
+3. A cryptographically verifiable credential establishing the (legal) identity of a BPI User, and utilized by a BPI in the creation of the BPI User Account
-4. A BPI User Account recovery key that can be only derived by the BPI User owning the BPI User Account, and is independent from the private key(s) associated with the BPI User Account identifier.
+4. A BPI User Account recovery key that can be only derived by the BPI User owning the BPI User Account, and is independent of the private key(s) associated with the BPI User Account identifier.
 5. A list of all BPI Accounts related to the BPI User Account

 This minimal set of requirements ensures:
 * that access to a BPI User account can be cryptographically verified (bullet 85.1),
-* that a BPI account can fine grain access and authorization requirements for the BPI User (bullet 85.2),
+* that a BPI account can fine-grain access and authorization requirements for the BPI User (bullet 85.2),
-* that other BPI User can independently verify the identity used to establish the BPI User Account (bullet 85.3),
+* that other BPI Users can independently verify the identity used to establish the BPI User Account (bullet 85.3),
 * that a BPI User can independently recover a BPI User Account even if their private key was compromised, and ensure forward security (bullet 85.4), and
 * that there is a provable relationship with BPI Accounts connected to BPI state objects connected to the BPI User Account owner (bullet 85.5).